zahur76/dj-rest_auth/README.md

 1. pip install ``` pip install dj-rest-auth ```

-If registration is required following must be installed:
+If registration is required following we must install django-allauth:

 * ```pip install django-allauth``` and add following to apps: